limkjae/ETAS_and_Inversion/README.md

 of the 1992 Mw 7.3 Landers earthquake, J. Geophys.
 Res., 107, 2190,
 doi:10.1029/2001JB000911, 2002.

-The inversion code is created for following research:
+The inversion code is created for:
 Im, K. and Avouac, J.-P., Cascading Foreshocks, Aftershocks, and Earthquake Swarms in a Discrete Fault Network, GJI, 202?